 To put it bluntly, a content strategy is what separates the profitable content from the content that no one cares about.

-(Read my most recent, full report on our numbers at A Case Study in Blogging: 21,600 Keyword Rankings and 90,000 Visitors Per Month.)
+(Read a case study on EW’s success here: A Case Study in Blogging: 21,600 Keyword Rankings and 90,000 Visitors Per Month.)

 So, what exact pieces did I put in place for our content strategy?
 I’m outlining them below.
 These are essential for content marketing writers to understand so they can get real traction behind the content they create and publish.
 Watch a breakdown in my FREE class, How to Build a Sustainable Online Business.

 A content strategy answers two fundamental questions about your content marketing: